Mindanao: Upcoming developments

 Some 2,130 government-led infrastructure projects worth P547.9 billion have also been lined up for Mindanao until 2022.

-NEDA official said that 68% of that budget will be allotted for the transportation sector, while 16% will go to water resources, and 6% to social infrastructure.
+NEDA officials said that 68% of that budget will be allotted to the transportation sector, while 16% will go to water resources, and 6% to social infrastructure.

-Of this amount, 18 infrastructure projects have been identified as "flagship projects", five of them have already been approved by President Rodrigo Duterte.
+Of this amount, 18 infrastructure projects have been identified as "flagship projects", five of them having already been approved by President Rodrigo Duterte.

 The projects include the ₱35.26 billion Tagum-Davao-Digos Segment of the Mindanao Railway, the ₱40.57 billion Davao airport, the ₱14.62 billion Laguindingan airport, the ₱4.86 billion Panguil Bay Bridge Project, and the ₱5.44 billion Malitubog-Maridagao Irrigation Project, Phase II.

 Projects in the pipeline are the second and third phases of the Mindanao Railway; the Agus-Pulangi plant rehabilitation; the Davao expressway; the Zamboanga Fish Port Complex rehabilitation; the Balo-i Plains Flood Control Project; Asbang Small Reservoir Irrigation Project; the Ambal Simuay Sub-Basin of the Mindanao River Basin Flood Control and River Protection Project; as well as the Road Network Development Project in Conflict-Affected Areas in Mindanao project.

+Air transport

+Francisco Bangoy International Airport serves as the main gateway to Mindanao, it is the busiest airport on the island and the third busiest in the Philippines in 2022.

+Laguindingan Airport is the second-busiest airport along with Zamboanga International Airport as third-busiest in the island.

+There are also smaller airports across Mindanao such as Bancasi Airport, General Santos International Airport, Labo Airport, Sayak Airport and Surigao Airport.

 Administrative divisions

 The island consists of six administrative regions, 23 provinces, and 30 cities (28 provinces and 33 cities if associated islands are included).

-Sulu is not part of any region after the Supreme Court declared its inclusion in Bangsamoro unconsitutional as the majority of its residents voted against it during the 2019 plebiscite.